django-files/web-extension/README.md

 1. Navigate to the folder you extracted earlier, select `manifest.json` then click `Select File`.
 1. Open `about:config` search for `extensions.webextensions.keepStorageOnUninstall` and set to `true`.

-If you need to test a build or browser restart, you must pack the addon.
+If you need to test a restart, you must pack the addon.
 This only works in ESR, Development, or Nightly.

 1. Run `npm run build:firefox` then use `web-ext-artifacts/{name}-firefox-{version}.zip`.
 1. Open `about:config` search for `xpinstall.signatures.required` and set to `false`.